tvrfan/EEC-IV-disassembler/Daily/Readme_Daily.txt

 4. other bugs.
   a.
 There is still a strange bug to do with one subr call not finding arguments.
 This does not happen very often, but is not solved as yet.
   b.
-Conditional jumps and psuedo code - I think I have those sorted now, but there is still a question mark on some JC/JNC jumps.
+Conditional jumps and psuedo code - I think I have those sorted now, but there is still a question mark on some JC/JNC jumps.         - Hopefully fixed in 'N'
   c.
 More work to be done to try to sort out an ELSE and perhaps a WHILE (for loops)
   d.
-The pseudo code can also show "if ( 0 > 0)" sometimes, when SAD cannot find which instruction last set the condition code (typically over a subroutine call).
+The pseudo code can also show "if ( 0 > 0)" sometimes, when SAD cannot find which instruction last set the condition code (typically over a subroutine call). - Fixed in 'N', and new command added
   e.
 Print Layout - Layout options have been added (see below) which probably have some quirks to be ironed out...